mattpe/wbma/docs/w1-http.md

 Study [Context](https://reactjs.org/docs/context.html), [State Hook](https://reactjs.org/docs/hooks-state.html), [Effect Hook](https://reactjs.org/docs/hooks-effect.html) and [this article](https://upmostly.com/tutorials/how-to-use-the-usecontext-hook-in-react)
 * We'll use the coding method in the article as an example to do the following tasks

-## Fetching data with AJAX, Task A
+## Fetching data with AJAX and sharing it with Context, Task A

 1. Continue last exercise.
 Create a new branch `http-a` with git and checkout it (`git checkout -b http-a`).
     1. Create contexts folder next to components folder